Gwen Stefani Bends Over In Tight Pants As She Rocks The Mic, Sends Instagram Into A Frenzy

 “Legend,” another simply stated.

-However, before she’s back in Vegas she’ll have to try and win Season 17 of The Voice, and she’s got some stiff competition as her fellow coaches Kelly Clarkson and John Legend, as well as her longtime love, Blake Shelton, trying to take the crown.
+However, before she’s back in Vegas she’ll have to try and win Season 17 of The Voice, and she’s got some stiff competition as her fellow coaches Kelly Clarkson and John Legend — and her longtime love, Blake Shelton — try to take the crown.

-In Touch Weekly reports that in a recent promo for the show, Gwen admitted that she thought it could be awkward to compete against Blake, but those feelings seemingly went away rather quickly as she’s seen blocking him from getting a coveted contestant.
+In Touch Weekly reported that in a recent promo for the show, Gwen admitted that she thought it could be awkward to compete against Blake, but those feelings seemingly went away rather quickly as she’s seen blocking him from getting a coveted contestant.

 Fans can see more Gwen Stefani updates by following her on her social media accounts.